Actions to take

 3. Where necessary, update your business operations at non-EU locations to comply with the requirements

 Depending on your business and your current security measures, you may need to update your security programme in respect of the cargo and mail operations from each individual non-EU airport, implement the necessary security requirements, establish a secure supply chain or provide for the necessary screening equipment.

 4. Investigate which of the provided designation options suits your business operations best

 The EU regulations provide two different ACC3 designation options for air carriers and two designation options for their business partners.
 The system provides flexibility to the entities involved to choose the option which suits their business operations best.

 In option 1, an on-site verification at a non-EU airport is necessary before designation is granted for that specific airport.
 In option 2, air carriers which operate several relevant cargo or mail operations and which apply an internal security quality assurance programme that is equivalent to EU aviation security validation may request on-site validations at a representative number of airports.
 Further conditions apply and need to be discussed with the appropriate authority of the Member State responsible for your ACC3 designations.

 Entities from which you receive cargo or mail may either be validated as part of your on-site verification or may submit their relevant cargo handling entities to validation by an EU aviation security validator themselves.
 In the second case, you must ask for the validation report as proof of the successful validation.
 In both cases, the entity must be entered in your database with all relevant information in order to establish a secure supply chain link.

 5. Contact an EU aviation security validator to carry out the necessary validations

 EU aviation security validations may only be carried out by EU aviation security validators approved by EU Member States.
 These may be private entities or individuals and are listed in an EU database .
-More validators will be approved in the coming months.
 The appropriate authorities of EU Member States may undertake EU aviation security validations through their own staff or empowered agencies.